 So, I updated my menu list being sure to include items in the freezer (from last year’s garden) along with family favorites and good ol’ beans and rice and posted the list on the side of the fridge.

 I love being able to look at the list and pick what is for dinner.
-You can make your own meal plan using this FREE printable.
+You can make your own meal plan using this printable.

 I also use this list to plan my monthly shopping list.
 While I pick up fresh produce throughout the month, the bulk of my shopping is done at the beginning of the month.
 This eliminates buying trips because I will always pick up more than I need – impulse buying!